abdirashidexe/derustingfork/README.md

-# DO NOT DOWNLOAD THIS CODE AS A ZIP FILE
+# DO NOT DOWNLOAD THIS CODE AS A ZIP FILE.
 # READ ME FIRST BEFORE DOWNLOADING

 This repository will be used to practice both your git and Java skills.
 DO NOT DOWNLOAD IT AS A ZIP FILE.
 Downloading it as a zip file will prevent the git commands from working properly.